 Organization/Structure: All players regardless of age or level are carded by NCYSA as "U12 Academy".
 In effect this is like a large team.
 All players stay connected via two training sessions per week and on our optional "Fun Friday".
 Teams for competition or "game teams" will be formed within the academy.
 The rosters for these teams may change as players develop.

 Coaches: Academy coaches are required to have a coaching license because it certifies a coach's ability to teach.
 Coaches are responsible for session planning, child development, motivation issues, age appropriate training, breaking down complex topics into simpler topics, and ensuring that training session is fun.
-This requires that a coach obtain specialized training.
-All academy coaches will hold an USSF F license, Youth Modules I & II and will obtain an E license or higher within a year.
 It takes good coaching to develop good players.
 Our coaches are constantly asking our players to “get better” therefore it makes sense to hold the same standard for the academy coaching staff.
 It is these standards that ensure a high-quality learning environment.
 Coaches will work with the director to develop the seasonal plan, set goals, and ensure that players are working toward completion of their current level of competency.

 Director: Eliot Jones serves as the academy director and currently holds his National Youth Coaching License, USSF E License, USSF Youth Modules I & II, and the Coerver Youth Diploma.
-The director will also serve as a coach.
-The director will be involved on a daily basis preparing and running training sessions, teaching ball mastery, and facilitating academy sessions each week.
-He will also coach games on the weekend.
-The director is responsible for the curriculum of the academy and will work with coaches to develop the season plans for each team.
+The director also serves as a coach.
+The director is involved on a daily basis preparing and running training sessions, teaching ball mastery, and coaching games on the weekend.
+The director is responsible for the curriculum of the academy and works with coaches to develop season plans for each team.

 Assessment: There are no tryouts in the academy.
-Player’s interested in joining the academy will be evaluated in a training session.
+Player’s interested in joining the academy must complete an "assessment".
 The ability to concentrate and focus along with a strong work ethic and high passion for the game is what we are looking for in players that we accept into the academy.

 Training: The majority of time spent with players is in a training session.
 Training is where players learn and improve….this is where they develop.
 Players will train with game teams twice per week.
 Each game team session is structured in a progressive manner with the purpose of meeting a learning objective.
 Ball mastery will be a component of each session.
 Training sessions must be FUN.
 Players are invited to attend Fun Friday's which are led by a different coach each week and consists of a short technical exercise focused on the topic of the week followed by small sided games!
 The "Fun Friday" gives older and higher-level players an opportunity to mentor.
 Players also enjoy small-sided games (3 v 3 or 4 v 4) where everyone is mixed up and playing for the majority of the time.